polluks/ZX81-Internal-16K-Expansion/README.md

 Address Line A14 must be soldered to the cathode of D7, the rest is the same as Rev. A.

 Connect pin 3 of the Z80 (A13) to pin 35 of the vLA81.
 Normally this is reserved for the clock signal from the resonator.
-The vLA81 has it's own clock crystal, so this pin has another purpose.
+The vLA81 has its own clock crystal, so this pin has another purpose.

 # Memory configurations:
 - Both dipswitches USR0/USR1 to off: 16KB